n8n-io/n8n-docs/docs/workflow/integrations/nodes/n8n-nodes-base.discord.md

+---
+title: Pipedrive
+description: Discord is a voice, video, and text communications platform for groups.
+Discord allows users to programmatically send messages using webhooks.
+tags:
+  - Workflow²
+  - Discord
+  - Basic Operations
+  - Example Usage
+---

 # Discord

 [Discord](https://discord.com/) is a voice, video, and text communications platform for groups.
 Discord allows users to programmatically send messages using webhooks.